 This unusual ornament from Bengal, the Chandrahaar (meaning a garland of moons), comprises of a series of chains made up of minute gold balls held in criss-cross gold wire, leading down to an elaborate filigree pendant with a floral motif.
 The clasps on either side are, again, smaller filigreed flowers.

-Bengal has always been famous for its unique gold jewellery with its delicate work and gold filigree which achieve great heights of perfection.
+Bengal has always been famous for its unique gold jewelry with its delicate work and gold filigree which achieve great heights of perfection.

 The Chandrahaar is a hip ornament adding grace to the wearer.
 It is believed that it was worn by Sita, of the epic Ramayana, at her wedding, and has excited the imagination of poets.
 Sculptors have carved elaborate versions of this jewel on figures in the temples of Orissa.

-This Hathpool (or flowers for the hand), also sometimes called the Panchangala (or jewel for the five fingers), is from Rajasthan.
+This Hathphool (or flowers for the hand), also sometimes called the Panchangala (or jewel for the five fingers), is from Rajasthan.
 It consists of a Kundan-set flower-encrusted bracelet with stone-set chains leading to another flower on the back of the palm and similar chains connecting it to the five rings on the five fingers, each ring with a different flower motif.
 The reverse of the jewel is covered with enamel designs.
 On the left thumb is an arsi or mirror, for last-minute preening by the wearer!

 The setting of stones known as Kundan is achieved by little pits being carved out in the front of the ornament of the size of the stones being used.
 Precious stones are set in these hollows and kept in place by a band of the purest gold.

 The reverse of this ornament is covered with intricate enamelling of different colors.